shiyam-sarker10/shiyam-sarker10/README.md

 </p>
 <h2>🚩 About me</h2>

 ### I'm a web developer based in Dhaka, Bangladesh, specializing in front-end and having some knowledge of back-end.
-I enjoy coding, bringing ideas to life, and always look forward to learning and crafting solutions that truly have an impact 💻🚀
+I enjoy coding, bringing ideas to life, and always look forward to learning and crafting solutions that truly have an impact. 💻🚀

 <h2>📈 Current Stats</h2>